-Theme No. Action Considerations Priority Governance DW9.1 Support non-Council external entities in their endeavours where their objectives align with the Council's objectives.
-These entities may be social enterprises or Not-For-Profit organisations working with social, environmental or employment issues.
-Consider: • Condition making. • Attracting capital. • Influencing. • Enabling. • Forming partnerships. • Providing catalyst investment. Тор DW9.2 Determine ways of better utilising Geographic Information System (GIS) services.
-Consider application: On the level of the District.
-On the level of local communities.
-On the level of single sites.
-Very high DW9.3 Give the Blueprint status.
-Consider: Councillors recognising the Blueprint as a legitimate document.
+Theme No. Action Considerations Priority

+Governance DW9.1 Prepare a strategy to better leverage of f Consider:

+Non-Governmental Organisations and Condition making.

+Not-for-profits.
+Attracting capital.

+• Influencing.
+Medium

+• Enabling.

+• Forming partnerships.

+Providing catalyst investment.

+DW9.2 Determine ways of better utilising Consider application:

+Geographic Information System (GIS) • On the level of the District.
+110-4

+services. • On the level of local communities.
+High

+• On the level of single sites.

+DW9.3 Give the Blueprint status.
+Consider:

+• Councillors recognising the Blueprint as a legitimate document.

 Providing appropriate funding and resourcing.
+High

 Keeping it updated.

-Soliciting on-going community input. Тор DW9.4 Enable the devolution of the management of limited projects to local committees, justified by a business case.
-First undertake a 'local provision' scoping study.
-Consider: • Ensuring that Local Community Boards or Committees formally apply for this. • Ensuring well defined roles and outcomes. • Assessing risks beforehand. • Setting strict rules around procurement and financial management. • Health and Safety. Тор
+Soliciting on-going community input.

+DW9.4 Enable the devolution of the Consider:

+management of limited projects.
+First • Ensuring that Local Community Boards or Committees formally apply for

+undertake a 'local provision' scoping this.
+High

+study. • Ensuring well defined roles and outcomes.
+High

+Assessing risks beforehand.

+• Setting strict rules around procurement and financial management.